 - Retirement Income

-Your cash value can increase from the dividends when declared by the life insurance company.
+Your cash value can increase from the dividends when declared by the cash value life insurance company.

 Life Insurance Rates